artainmo/web-development/frontend/angular/README.md

 HTML element directives can be used together with HTML element's attribute directives.

+A lot of open-source directives exist online that you can use for your project.

 #### Create HTML element
 We can create HTML elements in angular through the use of directives.<br>